 - A choir teacher is often the only choral professional in their school.
 Peer support and communication with others who share their passion and challenges can be invaluable.
 Conferences, meetings, and ChoralNet all offer ways for busy teachers to connect.

-- Most teachers must earn Continuing Education Units on an annual basis.
-National and division ACDA conferences, and even some state conferences, offer continuing education credits and graduate credit for certain conference activities.
+- Most teachers complete professional development activities on an annual basis.
+National and region ACDA conferences, and even some state conferences, offer professional development hours and graduate credit for certain conference activities.

 - While Choral Journal regularly offers articles and columns pertinent to the interests of classroom-based choral teachers (including recently, three issues features “Advice for the First-Year Choral Teacher”), ChorTeach – an online journal published quarterly – always does.

-- ACDA Mentoring– a program open and free to Active, Life, Retired, and Student members – offers choral teachers a wonderful resource to help them in the never-ending task of learning and growing professionally.
+- Lodestar: The ACDA Mentoring Program– a program open and free to Active, Life, Retired, and Student members – offers choral teachers a wonderful resource to help them in the never-ending task of learning and growing professionally.
 Choral teachers are invited to consider serving both as a mentor, a mentee, or both.

 - Whether teachers are looking for a new position, or just want to keep an eye on the opportunities around them, the ACDA Career Center is where choral conductors meet choral conducting positions.